1. Applicable Conditions and Scope of Application

 7.8 Before submitting claims against us the Customer has to pursue all possible claims against our suppliers.
 For this purpose we commit to cede our claims against out suppliers.
 The Customero bligation includes filing suit.
 Upon unsuccessful pursuit of the third-party claim the Customer is entitled to submit his claims against us according to clauses 7.7,

-7.9 Warranty claims of a Customer shall become time-barred one year after delivery of the goods or hand-over of the ship, respectively, and five years for buildings or building materials and parts causing their defectiveness.
+7.9 Warranty claims of a business Customer shall become time-barred one year, private Customer shall become time-barred two years after delivery of the goods or hand-over of the ship, respectively, and five years for buildings or building materials and parts causing their defectiveness.
 The Customer rights to replacement shall become time-barred one year after delivery of the goods.
 This shall not apply where we can be accused of fraudulent intent.

 7.10 Agreements between the Customer and his Customers beyond the statutory warranty claims shall have no affect to our disadvantage.

 8. Applicable Law/Jurisdiction